jenjnif/jenjnif.github.io/_posts/2018-03-04-raspberry_pi_adventure_day_blog.md

 Today is the day I solder the header onto my Raspberry Pi and set it up and run my first python programme on it.
 <!--more-->

-This is some more text to see if I can get a new paragraph going!